 External Oil Combi Boilers – Best Quality & Price UK Wide

 All of our external oil combi boilers have been designed and manufactured to the following standards – OFTEC OFS A100, European Directives BED 92/42 and EEC LVD EN 60335-1 and EMC 89/33C/EEC and are WRAS approved.
 They are designed to burn Kerosene 28 Class C fuel – to British Standard Specification BS 2869 Part 2 Class C2 , European standard BS EN 2869:2010 Class C2, which are also referred to as Heating Oil, 28 Second Burning Oil or Central Heating Fuel.
 This grade of Kerosene has clean burning characteristics whilst maintain a high heat output and maximum fuel economy.

-We have heard the External Condensing Oil Boilers called everything from Outside Oil Combi Boilers, Outdoor Oil Combi Boiler, and you can call them what you like, all we know is that we have a British built, high quality External Oil Combi Boiler, at some of the best prices on the UK market, so should you require any more information on our External Oil Combi Boiler range , please do not hesitate to contact our sales team on 01202 822221 or click here for our email contact form
+We have heard the External Condensing Oil Boilers called everything from Outside Oil Combi Boilers, Outdoor Oil Combi Boiler, and you can call them what you like, all we know is that we have a British built, high quality (we think it’s the best external oil combi boiler on the market) External Oil Combi Boiler, at some of the best prices on the UK market, so should you require any more information on our External Oil Combi Boiler range , please do not hesitate to contact our sales team on 01202 822221 or click here for our email contact form